‘A big stage stud’ – Football fans shower praises on PSG-slaying Mahrez

 - Mourinho returns to management at Roma on three-year contract

-Excited with his awe-inspiring display, the world has taken to Twitter to sing Mahrez’s praises.
+Excited by the awe-inspiring display, the world has taken to Twitter to sing Mahrez’s praises.